fluxinc/sedia-conformance/hl7/Sedia HL7 Conformance.md

 ## Use Case Model

-:productName can receive ORM (Order Message) from a HIS, RIS, or general HL7 Engine indicating that a patient was scheduled for an MR or CT Scan and the order is complete.
+Sedialog can receive ORM (Order Message) from a HIS, RIS, or general HL7 Engine indicating that a patient was scheduled for an MR or CT Scan and the order is complete.
 These messages should be received prior to actual image or measurement data being transferred from cvi42 or other analysis software.

 When a report is changed to a Finalized or Addendum state, an ORU (Observation Message) is returned to an upstream HIS, RIS, or HL7 Engine, presumably but not necessarily the same system that originated the transaction with an ORM.

 ## Dynamic Interaction Model

-ORM messages originate with a HIS, RIS or HL7 Engine upstream from the :productName server.
-Received ORM messages are stored in :productName’s database and matched later to incoming DICOM-sourced data.
+ORM messages originate with a HIS, RIS or HL7 Engine upstream from the Sedialog server.
+Received ORM messages are stored in Sedialog’s database and matched later to incoming DICOM-sourced data.

 ORU messages are later produced when a physician creates a Finalized or Addendum report and are returned to an HL7 node, presumably the one that created the ORM message.
 Typically report data will be included either by embedding text or encoded data, or by including reference pointers to report data at a local or network location.